 TC President, Gary Shearman and Peter Frampton, chair of the National Association of Community Access Programs participated in a panel on "Civil society's role in building a global information society."
 Their presentation 10 years of investment -- CAP -- The Community Access program in Canada is available here.

-We are slowly (very, very slowly) updating this most ancient, historic, and now venerable section of our Web Site.
+We are slowly (very, very, very slowly, even imperceptibly) updating this most ancient, historic, and now venerable section of our Web Site.
 That involves deciding what this site should be about, choosing open-source software to build it, and then keeping it updated.
-The technology is the easy part.

 Until our site update is complete, treat much of this historic material as "the way were were" not "the way we are"!